Malaysia rubber glove body pleads for go-ahead to restart factories

 Malaysia supplies around 67% of total gloves consumed globally.

-The largest glove makers Top Glove Corp (TPGC.KL) and Hartalega Holdings (HTHB.KL) said they had suspended operations.
-Top Glove said it was awaiting clarification from authorities. read more
+The largest glove makers Top Glove Corp and Hartalega Holdings said they had suspended operations.
+Top Glove said it was awaiting clarification from authorities.

 “Notwithstanding, the huge economic losses to the nation, we nevertheless, have a more important duty and responsibility to ensure no disruption to this very essential medical item,” Supramaniam said.